|Monthly Tech-Tip |

 The new ceramics is about data!
 Everything here has a code number (in the form x1234) that members of our team can search in our group account at insight-live.com.
 We write the numbers on the bottoms of pots, plastic bags of powders/liquids/pugged, buckets, glaze balls, mix tickets, test bars, tiles, glaze samples, drying tests, flow tests, sieve analyses, LOI/water content tests, etc. Many pots have two numbers, the body and the glaze.
 If something is lacking a number it goes in the garbage because it teaches nothing and is therefore taking up pointless space.

-The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and cut to 12cm long by 2.5cm wide bars.
-Code numbers and specimen numbers were stamped on each bar (these are needed to enter data into Insight-live).
+The clay was wedged thoroughly, rolled to 3/8 thickness (using the metal rods as gauges) and cut to 4 1/4" long by 1" wide bars.
+Code numbers and specimen numbers are stamped on each bar (these are needed to enter data into Insight-live).
 For examle, notice that the bars have specimen numbers from 1 to 6.
-These will be fired at six different temperatures.
-The data measured from each, including the temperature, will be entered for the specimen to which it pertains.
-The 12cm disk is being cut from 1/8" thickness.
+These will be fired at six different temperatures (for a low temperature body, for example, we fired cone 06, 04, 03, 02, 01, 1, 2).
+The data measured from each, including the temperature, will be entered for the specimen to which it pertains in the Insight-live recipe corresponding to the code number stamped on this bars.
+The 12cm dia. disk is being cut from 3/16" thickness.
 Notice how the clay tears as cut, this is an indication of low plasticity.
+The greenish color is typical of terra cotta clays.

 If you are doing testing, and everyone should be testing body and glaze variations, then your ware needs to be identified.
 Do that with a code number that cross references into your documentation in your account at Insight-live.com.